nlenno1/nick-lennon-drummer-ms1/README.md

 This is what I tested in each section:
 - NavBar
     - Logo link points to index.html
     - NavLinks point to the correct pages or sections
     - Active page icon colour changes page to page
     - NavLink icon hover effects icon colour
 - Footer
     - Site map links points to the correct pages or sections
     - Social links open a new tab in the browser and load the correct social media page
     - Mailing List Sign Up email entry bar and submit button validates for correctly formatted email addresses and the input in required before the data is sent.
 - index.html
     - What I Do buttons hover effects background colour
     - Gallery corner images change relative to number of columns
     - Upcoming performance links points to online ticket sales website and open in a new tab
     - Upcoming performance cards hover (at desktop breakpoint) changes background to venue image
     - Live performance video links to correct YouTube video and allows all users controls
 - about-me.html
     - CV download link points to correct document, opens in a new tab and text colour is effected by hover
     - Career highlights containers and icons are effected by hover
     - Studio credits album images have dropped down animation effected by hover
     - Soundcloud Iframes point to correct soundcloud songs and allows full user interaction expected
 - lessons.html
     - Lessons video advert plays automatically, muted and does not loop
     - Example lesson video links to correct YouTube video and allows full user interaction expected
     - CV download link points to correct document, opens in a new tab and text colour is effected by hover

 [Back to top](#nick-lennon---drummer)

 ## Device Testing

+### Mobile Testing

-### Mobile Testing on the **Galaxy Fold** with its **280px screen width** did cause some issues when compressing elements down to that width, for example the What I Do Nav buttons were too wide and the NavBar was spreading onto 2 lines.
+Testing on the **Galaxy Fold** with its **280px screen width** did cause some issues when compressing elements down to that width, for example the What I Do Nav buttons were too wide and the NavBar was spreading onto 2 lines.
 To fix any of these issues I created a max-width attribute of the original size in pixels and then added a width attribute of a percentage in the element's CSS.
 This meant that when the element was too large it would scale down to the percentage of the space it had however, it would not get too big at the larger screen sizes.

 To test the website at the **Mobile breakpoint**, I focused on using the **Iphone 5/SE (320px)** for the **smaller phones** and the **Iphone 6/7/8 Plus (414px)** for the **larger phones**.